MiloradFilipovic/vue-flow-vis/README.md

 app.mount('#app')
 ```

-That's it!
 The plugin will automatically start monitoring all your components.

 More examples can be found in [examples](./examples) directory.